 Ensure magic ring is closed tightly and weave in ends.
 Pull to shape as needed.

-I hope you enjoy the pattern and love your Star coasters (sparkly or not), any problems please get in touch through social media or send me an email.
+I hope you enjoy this crochet pattern and love your star coasters (sparkly or not), any problems please get in touch through social media or send me an email.

 Please show off your finished makes with the hashtags #sparklestarcoaster #thecraftytherapist and tag @thecraftytherapist on Instagram and tag my page on Facebook if you prefer that.
 I’d love to share your makes in my stories.

-Pin it using the pin pic below.
-If you love good quality pins that don’t go to spam sites, follow me on Pinterest, I pin from trusted sources only.
+You may Pin it using the pin pic below.
+If you love good quality pins that don’t go to spam sites, follow me on Pinterest, I only pin from trusted sources.

-If you have liked this pattern, please have a look around my site and check out my other Free and Premium Patterns.
-If you would love exclusive discounts on all my new pattern releases why not join my email list below.
-I don’t send emails too frequently so won’t spam your inbox.
+If you like this pattern and would like more, please have a look around my site and check out my other crochet patterns.
+If you would love exclusive discounts and to keep in the loop about offers and new posts, you might like to join my email list.